duyquang2301/ticket-booking/README.md

 # Ticket Booking System

-A microservices-based ticket booking system for concerts built with NestJS, MongoDB, and Redis.
+A microservices-based ticket booking system for concerts built with NestJS, MongoDB, Redis and RabbitMQ.

 ## System Architecture